Here are SAP interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - Does not determine where master data resides

-- Mention what is the difference between OLAP and Data Mining?
+17) Mention what the difference between OLAP and Data Mining is?

-Data Mining: It is an analytic process to explore data in search of consistent patterns or systematic relationship between variables.
+Data Mining: It is an analytic process to explore data in search of consistent patterns or systematic relationships between variables.

-- Mention what are the three stages of data-mining?
+18) Mention what are the three stages of data mining?

 - Initial Exploration